 You may not be able to talk your family into showering every night before bed, but you can still take a few steps to keep your pillowcases from getting grimy again.

 First, skip the fabric softeners and dryer sheets.
 These work by coating fabric with a very light layer of wax or grease, both of which attract and hold onto skin and hair oils.
-Add vinegar to your wash cycle and you won’t have a problem with static.

 It only takes a few minutes to clean grimy pillowcases, and a few simple steps to keep them from getting grimy again.
 Why not tackle yours today?